Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Results and discussion

 \subsubsection{Coplanar AF order with $\q=(0,0)$}

 From Eqs.~(\ref{eq:gapless1}), applicable to the phase with Goldstone mode at $\q=(0,0)$, we calculate $\lambda$, $\sbar^2$ and $n_c$.
 In Fig.~(\ref{fig:gap-nc-G}), we plot $n_c$ as a function of $J^{\prime\prime}$ for fixed values of $J^\prime$, alongside $\Delta_t$ of the gapped phase.
-It shows a quantum phase transition characterized by the triplon gap that goes to zero continuously at the critical point, and $n_c$ that grows continuously starting from zero at the critical point.
-The $\sbar^2$ and $\lambda$ also show a kink-like behavior across the transition.
+It shows a quantum phase transition characterized by the triplon gap that goes to zero continuously at the critical point, and $n_c$ that grows continuously on the other side of the critical point starting from zero at the critical point.
+The $\sbar^2$ and $\lambda$ also exhibit a kink-like behavior across the transition.
 In Fig.~\ref{fig:dispersion_nnn_0}, we show the triplon dispersions, of which, the four dispersions with $\alpha=x,y$ and $\mu=\pm$ go to zero linearly in $|\k|$ at $\q=(0,0)$, the $\Gamma$ point.

 We infer the magnetic order in this phase from Eqs.~(\ref{eq:mj}) and (\ref{eq:m-phi}).
 Its salient features are as follows.
 Firstly, the magnetic moments are independent of $\r$, obviously because $\q=(0,0)$.
-That is, the $\m_j(\r)$'s in all the unit-cells look identical, as shown in Fig.~\ref{fig:order-G}.
+That is, the $\m_j(\r)$'s in all the triangular unit-cells look identical, as shown in Fig.~\ref{fig:order-G}.